Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

-This is not just a great question, it is THE central question of Radical Candor, because it taps into the reason why Radical Candor is so rare.
+This is not just a great question, it is THE central question of Radical Candor because it taps into the reason why Radical Candor is so rare.

 Before I give you my thoughts, a caveat: I’ve never led people in life or death situations, so you should run my answer by those who have….
 The leadership training you are getting in the military definitely translates to business–some of the very best people I worked with at Google and Apple were from the armed forces.
-However, I can’t say for sure if the leadership training I got at Google/Apple translates to military operations, so please run my thoughts by others who might be able tell you/me where I’m wrong.
+However, I can’t say for sure if the leadership training I got at Google/Apple translates to military operations, so please run my thoughts by others who might be able to tell you/me where I’m wrong.

 1. You don’t need me to tell you what you think or who you are.
 You already know these things… express them!